The full handbook appears below. The Clinical Education Manual appears here.

 Student Advising and Academic Support

-- Each student is assigned a full-time faculty member as an advisor.
-Each student is required to meet with his/her advisor or a faculty representative at least once every semester.
-This system allows students to discuss any problems that he/she is experiencing and the advisor is able to offer strategies to deal with these difficulties.
+- Each student is assigned a full-time faculty member as an adviser.
+Each student is required to meet with their adviser or a faculty representative at least once every semester.
+This system allows students to discuss any problems that they are experiencing and the adviser is able to offer strategies to deal with these difficulties.
 Additionally, faculty are available on campus to meet with students as the need arises.
-If the student fails to meet with his/her faculty advisor during the pre-clinical phase of the PA program, the student will be counseled for this breach in professionalism.
+If the student fails to meet with their faculty adviser during the pre-clinical phase of the PA program, the student will be counseled for this breach in professionalism.
 More information about the advising program is discussed subsequently in this document.

-- Students are required to bring their self-assessment professionalism form to these advisor meetings since professional behavior is something that will be discussed during this meeting.
-As professional graduate students, it is important for the student to reflect upon how he/she is being perceived by others as a result of their behavior and attitude.
+- Students are required to bring their self-assessment professionalism form to these adviser meetings since professional behavior is something that will be discussed during this meeting.
+As professional graduate students, it is important for the student to reflect upon how they are being perceived by others as a result of their behavior and attitude.